Ngā ratonga Kapua

 Key questions

-What kind of preservation activities will be performed by the provider to guarantee the information and records remain accessible and usable over time?
+What kind of preservation activities and checks will be performed by the provider to guarantee your information and records remain accessible and usable over time, and unaltered?

-Does the preservation activity performed include metadata as well?
+Do the preservation activities performed include metadata as well?

 Recommendations

 Use of cloud services is not a form of disposal.
-Organisations need to monitor the retention, disposal and transfer of the records held in the cloud.
+You must monitor the retention, disposal and transfer of any information and records held in the cloud.

-While disposal coverage is not a prerequisite for signing-up with a cloud service provider, it is strongly recommended to apply the disposal authority (DA) at the point of creation when using a cloud service.
-Also organisations should check how easy it is to update those settings when changes to the organisation’s DA occur.
+While disposal coverage is not a prerequisite for signing-up with a cloud service provider, it is strongly recommended that if your organisation has a disposal authority (DA), this is applied at the point of creation when using a cloud service.
+Also check how easy it is to update any disposal settings if changes to your DA occur.

-For public offices, records held in the cloud must have retention periods and the disposal action of either ‘destroy’ or ‘transfer to Archives New Zealand’ applied to them.
+For public offices, information and records held in the cloud must have minimum retention periods and a disposal action of either ‘destroy’ or ‘transfer to Archives New Zealand’ applied to them.

-Providers are not necessarily bound to follow the organisation’s disposal schedule retention periods and could unintentionally expose the organisation to greater litigation risk and lead to additional costs, by retaining information and records longer than the disposal schedule prescribes.
-Conversely, information and records intended for long term retention might be illegally deleted or overwritten by the provider’s server, thereby breaching the Act.
+Be aware that cloud service providers are not necessarily bound to follow the minimum retention periods in your DA and could unintentionally expose your organisation to litigation risk and additional costs, by retaining information and records longer than recommended.
+Conversely, information and records intended for long term retention or transfer to us might be deleted or overwritten by the provider’s server, thereby breaching the Act.

-There is also the risk of information and records not being disposed of in a timely manner, after authorisation by the organisation.
-It is common for service providers to replicate records for multiple backup, sending copies to sites in different locations or even different jurisdictions.
-This can mean that information and records due for destruction are not properly deleted from every server held in every site, which poses a serious risk for information and records such as those containing personal or sensitive information.
+There is also a risk of information and records not being destroyed in a timely manner, after authorisation by your organisation.
+It is common for service providers to replicate information and records for multiple backups, sending copies to sites in different locations or even different jurisdictions.
+This can mean that information and records due for destruction are not properly deleted from every server held in every site, which poses a serious risk particularly for those containing personal or sensitive information.

-Providers must delete and digitally ‘shred’ when required by a disposal schedule.
+Providers must delete and digitally ‘shred’ when required by a DA.
 Certificates of destruction should be asked for.

 Key questions

-For public offices, what export/extract functionality will be available (bulk/individual items, drag and drop) when long term/permanent value information and records are due to be transferred to Archives New Zealand?
+For public offices, what export/extract functionality will be available (for example, for bulk/individual items, drag and drop) when permanent value information and records are due to be transferred to us?

-How will you confirm the destruction of files from servers not under your direct control?
+How will you confirm the destruction of information and records from servers not under your direct control?

-Can the cloud service offer destruction of information and records due for destruction (including any copies) in a manner that ensures that the information and records are not able to be reconstructed?
+Can the cloud service offer destruction of information and records (including any copies) in a manner that ensures that the information and records are not able to be reconstructed?

-How much resource will be needed from the organisation to confirm destruction by the cloud service provider?
+How much resource will be needed from your organisation to confirm destruction by the cloud service provider?

-Are the retention periods for backups aligned with organisational retention periods?
+Are the retention periods for backups aligned with your organisational retention periods?

 Termination of contract